R&D Department

 test

-Trials and projects carried out with research centers:
+Tests and projects carried out with research centers:

-Importance of initial root volume and plant type (bare root vs bag) on growth and productivity of cherry cvs.
+Importance of initial root volume and plant type (bare root vs. bag) on growth and productivity of cherry cvs.
 Lapins & Regina.

-KAPICUA (2020):
+Kapicua (2020):

 The trial consisted of incorporating oxygen nanobubbles into the irrigation water throughout the development of the crop, for which the supplier came to load a 200 L tank with oxygen once a week, from which water was extracted to irrigate the seedlings.
 The technology promoted the development of the seedlings.